deepmodeling/CrystalFormer-CSP/README.md

 - [X] consider space group as a pre-condition
 - [ ] experiment with training with condition y, and conditional generation.
 - [X] make a multiplicity table such as [1, 2, 3, 4, 8, 48, ...] to store possible multiplicities
+- [ ] fix the primitive versus conventional cell issue when loading the mp_20 dataset
 - [ ] train for MP20 and evaluate the model again
 - [ ] consider condition everying on the number of atoms

+always welcome
+- [ ] write more tests
+- [ ] polishing the code

 production
 - [ ] high pressure dataset